just-the-docs/just-the-docs/docs/search.md

 ## Hiding pages from search

-Sometimes you might have a page that you don't want to be indexed for the search nor to show up in search results, e.g, a 404 page.
+Sometimes you might have a page that you don't want to be indexed for the search nor to show up in search results, e.g., a 404 page.
 To exclude a page from search, add the `search_exclude: true` parameter to the page's YAML front matter:

 #### Example